Corporation Tax Changes To Know

 Bonuses

 If a company intends to make bonuses, the timing is important to determine which year tax relief may fall into.
-To accelerate tax relief into a period before the year end, a provision for bonuses can be made, but it must be able to demonstrate that the liability to make the payment existed at the balance sheet date, and the bonuses are paid within 9 months of the year end.
+To accelerate tax relief into a period before the year-end, a provision for bonuses can be made, but it must be able to demonstrate that the liability to make the payment existed at the balance sheet date and that the bonuses are paid within 9 months of the year-end.

-If the liability didn’t exist at the balance sheet date or if payment is deferred until more than 9 months after the year end, the tax relief will arise in the later period.
+If the liability didn’t exist at the balance sheet date or if payment is deferred until more than 9 months after the year's end, the tax relief will arise in the later period.

 Pension contributions